mzocchi/econometrics/Labs/Lab1_OLS.md

 #### Objectives:
 1. Review Stata codes for descriptive statistics and linear regression
-2. Review OLS assumptions
+2. Review OLS assumptions and learn various post estimation commands to test OLS assumptions in a linear regression model.
-3. Learn various post estimation commands to test OLS assumptions for a linear regression model.
+3. Learn how to test linear regression models for joint significance.

 #### Research Question:
 What factors are associated with deaths due to coronary heart disease?